Representation Learning for Planning (RLeap)

 Ideal candidates should be able to do or learn to do theoretical

-"differential programming" (deep learning).
-Good oral and
+"differential programming" (deep learning), and (deep)

-written skills in English are also required.
+English are also required.

 Interested PhD candidates should send a CV, transcripts, three

 reference letters, and a motivation statement to: email@example.com.

 Postdocs should send a CV, contact details of three references, and

 Hector is also a Wallenberg Guest Professor at Linköping University (LiU)

 AI, and there is also the possibility to be part of the

 project as a PhD student at LiU with funding from WASP.
 The call and